rhman-ibrahim/rhman-ibrahim/README.md

   modular applications—each providing a foundational component of a full-stack web project.

-- To realize this vision, I developed **Petrichor**, an ecosystem designed to streamline development and support Django and React applications.
+- To realize this vision, I developed **Petrichor**, an ecosystem designed to streamline development,

-- Each application within **Petrichor** serves as a key building block,
+  as that each application within **Petrichor** serves as a key building block.

-  enabling greater focus on creating new features while ensuring essential project components are robustly managed.
+- Enabling greater focus on creating new features and ensuring essential

+  project components are robustly managed.

   |Repository|Label|Description|DOCS|
   |--|--|--|--|